graemegowans/pxd/process_pxd.md

 load health topics
 ------------------

-We have a running list of health topics for matching to publications, this is in the project folder (`data` folder) - load this into RStudio as:
+We have a running list of health topics for matching to publications, this is in the project folder (`data`, should have downloaded with project) - load this into RStudio as:

 ``` r
 # Get lookup table